CDCgov/prime-reportstream/prime-router/docs/getting-started/postgres-database.md

 This section documents the process for logging into the staging instance of the Postgres database via Azure Active Directory.
 For production access reach out to Devops.

 ### Staging
-Make sure that you IP address is added to Connection Security on the database.
+Make sure that your IP address is added to Connection Security on the database.
+1. Go to Azure Database for Postgres Servers
+2. Select the Staging DB
+3. Click Connection Security in the side panel
+4. Add your IP address as both the `Start` and `End` IP Address and label it with your name

 #### Login to Azure CLI